Skip to main content.

 • Home

-All members of the Bard community are encouraged to report incidents of gender-based misconduct.
+All members of the Bard community are encouraged to report incidents of discrimination and harassment including gender-based misconduct.
 Reports can be made whether someone has experienced the incident, observed the incident, and/or heard about the incident of misconduct from another person.
-Reports can be made using the Title IX Reporting Form.
+Information can be reported via email at [email protected] or [email protected] or by using the forms below.

 Whenever misconduct is reported, the Title IX Coordinator will maintain privacy to the greatest extent possible.
 Individuals who are deemed confidential are not obligated to share information with the Title IX Coordinator.
 Confidential resources are listed below.
 Faculty and staff who wish to share a report of gender-based misconduct can email [email protected] or call 845-758-7542.